Hitler created the largest gun ever, and it was a total disaster

 Here’s what the gun looked like when fired:

-As the Nazis would soon find out, however, the ostentatious gun had some serious disadvantages:
+However, as the Nazi’s would soon find out, the ostentatious gun had some serious disadvantages:

 - Its size made it an easy target for Allied bombers flying overhead

-- Its weight meant it could be transported only via a costly specialised railway (which the Nazis had to build in advance)
+- Its weight meant that it could only be transported via a costly specialised railway (which the Nazi’s had to build in advance)

 - It required a crew of 2,000 to operate

-- The five-part gun took four days to assemble in the field and hours to calibrate for a single shot
+- The 5-part gun took four days to assemble in the field and hours to calibrate for a single shot

 Business Insider Emails & Alerts